Rei-SwitchBot/faq/en-us/Keypad.md

 5. Place your keypad one meter away from the lock to see if it helps with unlocking and locking.

-6. If the above steps do not improve the situation, please contact us via SwitchBot App -> Profile -> Support ->Feedback.
-When contacting us, please provide with the following information:
+6. If the above steps do not improve the situation, please provide with the following information:

 A video of two devices within a meter of each other but unable to lock and unlock the Lock using Keypad